FullQueueDeveloper/fullqueuedeveloper.github.io/src/pages/keyboard/ep4-miryoku.md

 ## Learning it

 It didn't happen overnight!
 I kept the chart open on my iPad for easy reference.
+It wasn't easy, and I sent several messages accidentally on Slack or Zoom.
 I would say after about three weeks, I was comfortable enough to know for sure I was never going back.

+And after learning Miryoku on the Sofle v2, all those  keys that were outside the 3&times;5+3 layout felt so extra, so unnecessary.

 ## My fork

 Miryoku is fantastic, but I did make a few edits.
 My QMK fork is on GitHub at [github.com/FullQueueDeveloper/qmk_firmware](https://github.com/FullQueueDeveloper/qmk_firmware).
 It has a `fullqueuedeveloper` branch the `fullqueuedeveloper` keymap for the `crkbd` folder (Corne keyboard).
 The `README.md` has more information about my take on Miryoku.

+## Conclusion

+Miryoku opens up new possibilities.
+It shows how a 3&times;5+3 layout is possible.
+It's so elegant.
+It makes me happy.